r-ferdinaro/missBooks/README.md

 ## Overview

 A book catalog app.
 Browse and filter your books, view details on each one, add new books by searching Google Books, edit or delete them, and leave star-rated reviews.

 ## Technical Overview

 React + React Router, no build step — libs load via plain `<script>` tags and JSX compiles in-browser with Babel (see [lib/](lib/)).
 Just open `index.html` or serve the folder statically.

 **Pages:** Home, About, Book Index (list + filter), Book Details, Book Add, Book Edit — routed with `HashRouter` in [RootCmp.jsx](RootCmp.jsx).
+Book Add/Edit are nested routes under Book Index.
+Book Index filters and the Book Add search box sync to the URL's query params, so filtered/searched state survives navigation and reload.
-Book data comes from the Google Books API ([services/googleBook-service.js](services/googleBook-service.js)).
+Book data comes from the Google Books API ([services/googleBook-service.js](services/googleBook-service.js)); search results are cached in local storage and treated as stale after 2 minutes.

 ## Setup